ikersl/IKERSL/README.md

-sooo im not working in this right now but maybe in the future i`l be
+sooo im not working in this right now but maybe in the future i`l be,

+thank you very much and please share.